 Crisfield (Blog) Like Rojas, Crisfield began by dispelling some of the common “mummy myths” around language, particularly that it was easier to learn for children – she said something that every parent with older children will have personal experience of – “no it’s still hard, but they’re just too small to complain”.
 Although they are more phonetically sensitive and therefore more likely to speak other languages … Continue reading A linguistic Trio – part 2 Crisfield

 I went to a professional development session the other day on motivating secondary students to read.
 It was a pretty good session with lots of interaction and ideas.
 But it did give me pause for thought.
 About the premise.
-Yes I agree that reading is important – fundamental in fact to any kind of academic … Continue reading The myth of "reluctance"?
+Yes I agree that reading is important – fundamental in fact to any kind of academic life at any level above primary school.
+I love an … Continue reading The myth of "reluctance"?

 One of the things I did as part of my research was to summarise the factors that contributed to a family being able to teach and maintain their mother tongue in their children while living / being educated in an English dominant environment.
-First I present the table of factors, and then I present myself … Continue reading Mother Tongue – How to assess your likelihood of success
+First I present the table of factors, and then I present myself filling in this table as an exercise in my own … Continue reading Mother Tongue – How to assess your likelihood of success

 As the parent of children who are growing up in a bilingual household I am passionate about languages, bilingualism and supporting mother tongue.
 In February 2013, international Mother Tongue Day I organised a forum for parents to share ideas on mother tongue promotion and maintenance.
 The following link will take you to a summary of the presentations, suggested readings etc. Continue reading Events & Initiatives